We will not go to sleep because Builsa North is our stronghold — NDC

 “When he was not an MP and working as a lawyer in Accra, he used to help Builsas.
 When he eventually got the nod as MP and Deputy Minister, he continued to help the Constituency till date,” he noted.

-Mr Achaab said the NDC was not worried about the campaign activities of the New Patriotic Party’s (NPP) Parliamentary Candidate for the Constituency, Mr Thomas Kofi Alonsi.
+Achaab said the NDC was not worried about the campaign activities of the New Patriotic Party’s (NPP) Parliamentary Candidate for the Constituency, Thomas Kofi Alonsi.

-“We are not entertaining any fears at all about the campaign activities of Mr Alonsi.
-We in the NDC are not worried, Mr Agalga is not moved by that either.
-It is because Mr Alonsi wants power that is why he is visiting the Constituency frequently.
+“We are not entertaining any fears at all about the campaign activities of Alonsi.
+We in the NDC are not worried, Agalga is not moved by that either.
+It is because Alonsi wants power that is why he is visiting the Constituency frequently.

 The NDC took back the seat in the 2008 Parliamentary elections.

-He again maintained the seat for the NDC in the 2020 elections when he polled 13,826 representing 56.60 per cent to beat Mr James Maurice Abakasi of the NPP who got 9,031 representing 36.97 per cent.
+He again maintained the seat for the NDC in the 2020 elections when he polled 13,826 representing 56.60 percent to beat James Maurice Abakasi of the NPP who got 9,031 representing 36.97 percent.

-Some political observers in the Constituency said the contest for the seat between Mr Agalga and Mr Alonsi in the 2024 elections would be tough.
+Some political observers in the Constituency said the contest for the seat between Agalga and Alonsi in the 2024 elections would be tough.

-- Mahama’s reckless remarks have stifled aspirations of NDC lawyers joining the bench – Koku
+- NPP over-promised and under-delivered, 2024 will be hard to win - Prof. Frimpong-Boateng

-- Akufo-Addo has collapsed COCOBOD and shortchanged cocoa farmers – Eric Adjei
+- New cocoa price will offer farmers stable and secure livelihood – NPP

 - Read all related articles